GENI-NSF/geni-tools/README-omni.txt

 Creates the slice in your chosen control framework (cf) - that is, at your selected slice authority.

- * Format:  `omni.py createslice <slice-name>`
+Format:  `omni.py createslice <slice-name>`

- * Examples:
+Sample Usage:
  * `omni.py createslice myslice`
  * Or to create the slice and save off the slice credential:
     `omni.py -o createslice myslice`
  * Or to create the slice and save off the slice credential to a specific file:
+{{{
-      `omni.py -o --slicecredfile mySpecificfile-myslice-credfile.xml \
+     omni.py -o --slicecredfile mySpecificfile-myslice-credfile.xml \
-                   createslice myslice`
+            createslice myslice
+}}}

 Slice name could be a full URN, but is usually just the slice name portion.
 Note that PLC Web UI lists slices as <site name>_<slice name>
 (e.g. bbn_myslice), and we want only the slice name part here (e.g. myslice).

 Note that Slice Authorities typically limit this call to privileged users, e.g. PIs.

 Note also that typical slice lifetimes are short.
 See `renewslice`.

 ==== getslicecred ====
 For a given slice name, get the AM API compliant slice credential (signed XML document) from the configured slice authority.

- * Format: `omni.py getslicecred <slicename>`
+Format: `omni.py getslicecred <slicename>`

- * Examples:
+Sample Usage:
  * Get slice mytest's credential from slice authority, save to a file:
     `omni.py -o getslicecred mytest`
  * Get slice mytest's credential from slice authority, save to a file with filename prefix mystuff:
     `omni.py -o -p mystuff getslicecred mytest`
  * Get slice mytest's credential from slice authority, save to a file with name mycred.xml:
     `omni.py -o --slicecredfile mycred.xml getslicecred mytest`
  * Get slice mytest credential from saved file delegated-mytest-slicecred.xml (perhaps this is a delegated credential?):
     `omni.py --slicecredfile delegated-mytest-slicecred.xml getslicecred mytest`

 If you specify the -o option, the credential is saved to a file.
 The filename is `<slicename>-cred.xml`